Skip Breadcrumb Links

 How do I buy a home?

-You need to consider many things when you buy a home, especially if it is your first time owning a home in Canada.
+There are many things to consider when you buy a home, especially if it is your first time owning a home in Canada.

-You need to consider many legal and financial matters when you buy a home.
-The Canada Mortgage and Housing Corporation (CMHC) has a guide called Homebuying Step by Step that explains what you need to do.
-Their steps are:
+The Canada Mortgage and Housing Corporation (CMHC) has a Homebuying Step by Step Guide that explains what you need to do as well as the legal and financial considerations of homebuying.

 - Step 1 — Is Homeownership Right for You?